Azure/azure-sdk-for-js/sdk/appconfiguration/app-configuration/samples/react-sample/README.md

 az appconfig create --name <app-configuration-resource-name> --resource-group <resource-group-name> --location eastus
 ```

+### Create an AAD application

+We recommend the [@azure/identity][identity] package which provides a set of credential implementations for both NodeJS and the browser.
+This sample imports `InteractiveBrowserCredential` from identity.

+- Register a new AAD application and give permissions to access Azure App Configuration on behalf of the signed-in user

+  - Register a new application in the Azure Active Directory(in the azure-portal) - https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app
+  - In the `API permissions` section, select `Add a permission` and choose `APIs my organization uses`.
+  - Pick `Azure App Configuration` and select the checkboxes and then click `Add permissions`.
+This would allow the application to access Azure App Configuration on behalf of the signed-in user.

+- Grant access to Azure App Configuration data with RBAC in the Azure Portal

+  - RBAC roles for azure-app-configuration - https://docs.microsoft.com/azure/azure-app-configuration/concept-enable-rbac#azure-built-in-roles-for-azure-app-configuration.
+  - In the azure portal, go to your app-config account and assign **App Configuration Data Owner** role to the registered AAD application from `Access control (IAM)` tab (in the left-side-navbar of your app config account in the azure-portal).

 ## Running the sample

 1. Have the environment variables in sample.env populated in the .env file.
-   [We recommend the [@azure/identity][identity] package which provides a set of credential implementations for both NodeJS and the browser.]

 2. Create the following feature flags using the portal.